 Two things are happening while you workout.
 For starters, your muscles experience a lot of trauma.
+Muscle growth is an adaptation of stress.
 They endure thousands of micro tears, hence the reason you’re sore.
 Second, you are depleting glycogen in your body.

 Post-workout is the one time a supplement (i.e. a powder) is ideal over real food (i.e. a solid food) due to the speed of digestion.
 By consuming a protein source quickly this sparks the process of protein synthesis, which is the recovery of that muscle.